 - Will the built-in universal tools, such as read aloud, highlighting or zoom meet the student’s needs?
 If not, assistive technology may be required.

 - Is the digital classroom content compatible with the assistive technology the student is using?
 If not, who is responsible for converting instructional materials into accessible format?

-- Not all pdf’s or documents are the same.
-A good question to ask is – How to know if a document is accessible before uploading or emailing it to a student?
+- Not all PDF’s or documents are the same.
+A good question to ask is – How can I know if a document is accessible before uploading or emailing it to a student?

 - Is it taking the student a significant amount of extra time to complete tasks?

 - Does the student experience a significant amount of errors when producing work or when locating specific documents?